 - Rydges Port Macquarie – located on the foreshore with easy access to amenities and beaches, Rydges has family rooms as well as self-contained 2 and 3-bedroom apartments.

 - Mantra The Observatory – located directly across from the beach, the Mantra offers hotel rooms and 1-3 bedroom apartments.

-- There are plenty of Airbnbs in Port Macquarie to choose from, here are a few top choices:
+- There are plenty of holiday homes in Port Macquarie to choose from, here are a few top choices:

 This relaxed seaside town has some of the most stunning scenery on the coast.
 Kick back on uncrowded beaches kayak along the Nambucca River, explore the national parks or take a river cruise.